mobicus/PySide6_OpenGL/04_Hello_Triangle/README.md

         # self.vbo.allocate( data_to_initialize , data_size_to_allocate )
         self.vbo.allocate( VoidPtr(vertices_data), 4 * vertices.size )

 Here, we created and bound a Vertex Buffer Object.
 The [allocate()](https://doc.qt.io/qtforpython-6/PySide6/QtOpenGL/QOpenGLBuffer.html#PySide6.QtOpenGL.PySide6.QtOpenGL.QOpenGLBuffer.allocate) method allocated the requested bytes of space and initializes it with the data provided.
 We have the data copied into the VBO, now.
-If we need to copy in more data from a different VoidPtr, allocate() the additional space and, then,  use the [write()](https://doc.qt.io/qtforpython-6/PySide6/QtOpenGL/QOpenGLBuffer.html#PySide6.QtOpenGL.PySide6.QtOpenGL.QOpenGLBuffer.write) method.
+To copy in more data from a different VoidPtr, allocate() the additional space and, then,  use the [write()](https://doc.qt.io/qtforpython-6/PySide6/QtOpenGL/QOpenGLBuffer.html#PySide6.QtOpenGL.PySide6.QtOpenGL.QOpenGLBuffer.write) method.

 ##### Vertex Shader